 Though we advocate a longer-term perspective within our client portfolios, we have created ample wiggle room to better adapt to near-term market expectations and events.
 We isolate positions that we consider more tactical and nearer term in nature.
-Tactical tweaks could be the adjustment of specific country, sector or factor strategies within equities, along with adjustments to duration, region, type and credit quality adjustments within bonds, and volatility hedges where appropriate.
+Tactical tweaks could be the adjustment of specific country, sector or active strategies within equities, along with adjustments to duration, region, type and credit quality within bonds, and volatility hedges where appropriate.
 This allows us to adjust at more of a position level when needed, while leaving the rest of the portfolio alone.
 This approach affords a more cost- and tax-efficient process for our clients by allowing a more surgical adjustment when appropriate.

 Step 5: Semi-Annual Recalibrations

 Roughly six months into each year, we go back to step 1, looking to see if our macro and/or thematic views still hold water.
 This review often provides us an opportunity to recalibrate client portfolios where needed.